philipptrenz/photo-booth/README.md

 Go to `config.json` and change `grayscaleMode` to `false`.

-### photo booth is starting up, but I have just a black screen and the console says `module version mismatch expected 50, got ...`
+### photo-booth is starting up, but I have just a black screen and the console says `module version mismatch expected 50, got ...`

 Just run `./node_modules/.bin/electron-rebuild` again.